List of I Got a Cheat Skill in Another World and Became Unrivaled in the Real World, Too characters: Aliens

-An extraterrestrial girl who originates from the planet Amel, whose inhabitants are human-like but feature phosphorescent skin and hair, use memory-manipulating and nanotechnology, and are familiar with the concept of magic.
+An extraterrestrial girl who originates from the planet Eimel, whose inhabitants are human-like but feature phosphorescent skin and hair, use memory-manipulating and nanotechnology, and are familiar with the concept of magic.
 She arrives on Earth looking for the blueprints for a weapon system, meant to fend off her people's ancient enemies, the Dragonians, in a digital storage unit, which Yūya's grandfather found and kept with his other artifacts and which Ōma unwittingly activated.
-Unfortunately, this also causes an invasion of the Dragonians against Earth, which prompts Merl to offer Yūya her assistance in return for him helping her people.
-After the invasion of Amel is thwarted, Merl enrols at Ōsei Academy at her father's bidding to get Yūya's genes, but she also genuinely falls in love with him, which makes her mission even more complicated.
+Unfortunately, this also triggers an invasion of the Dragonians against Earth, which prompts Meruru to offer Yūya her assistance in return for him helping her people.
+After the invasion of Eimel is thwarted, Meruru enrols at Ōsei Academy at her father's bidding to get Yūya's genes, but she also genuinely falls in love with him, which makes her mission even more complicated.